navrat/EVA_phase1_2022_23/S4_coding_drilldown_code/S4_Assignment/README.md

 - Adding LR optimizer would be a next step

-_Code 4: Adding GAP and LR scheduler_
+_Code 4: Adding data augmentation and LR scheduler_

 Target:
 - Add rotation based augmentation